Statistical learning on measures: an application to persistence diagrams: A leading case study: classifying persistence diagrams

-A second experiment conducted is based on the experimental set-up from \cite{obayashi2018persistence}.
-We sample Poisson (PPP) and Ginibre (GPP) point processes on the disk, with 30 points on average and compute their one-dimensional persistence diagrams.
+\paragraph*{Point process classification} A second experiment conducted is based on the experimental set-up from \cite{obayashi2018persistence}.
+We sample Poisson (PPP) and Ginibre (GPP) point processes on the disk with 30 points on average, and compute their one-dimensional persistence diagrams.
 The model has been trained on $400$ processes and tested on $200$.
+We aggregate the best 10 rectangles with a boosting procedure.
 We have reached similar classification accuracy (around $94 \%$ in both cases). \cite{obayashi2018persistence} apply a logistic regression to a persistence image transform of the persistence diagrams.
 When using a $L^1$ penalty, this induces sparsity and highlights a zone of the persistence image useful for discrimination.
 Our method can be seen as a variation of this where we are free from vectorization and fixed-pixelization when selecting the discriminating support.
 It is no surprise we obtain similar results on this simple data set.
 We will actually see in Section \ref{sec:expe} that our method has a better accuracy on real data sets for a comparable running time.
-We display the results of boosting when 100 points for each process are sampled in Figure \ref{ex_PP}.
+We display some of the rectangles found along the boosting optimization in Figure \ref{ex_PP}.
 A Ginibre point process causes repulsive interactions and points are more evenly spread out, which prevents cycles from dying too early and promotes features with medium-persistence, as we can see on Figure \ref{ex_PP}.
 In this set-up, there is no "homological signal" to recover, and we only classify based on the topological noise.
 We only display three rectangles because of overlaps.
 The first rectangle investigates very late-born cycles of small persistence, which seems to be a characteristic of PPP.
 Another rectangle looks at features of high-persistence born late, which is once again something promoted by PPP.
-On this example, this rectangle alone would bring a misclassification.
+Note that on this example, this rectangle alone would bring a misclassification.
 The last rectangle seeks for features of medium persistence born early, and classify as a GPP if there are more than four such features (which is the case here).